 But for the SMI premium-level member, the issue is quite a bit simpler.
 The DAA information is available to you every month in an easy-to-obtain format (just sign up for e-mail updates or visit this DAA page at the end of each month).
 Given that these signals have been better historically than annual seasonality’s, and they are so easy for SMI readers to obtain, it’s hard to imagine why someone would continue to use the blunt instrument approach of annual seasonality any longer.

 This is a good illustration of DAA superseding our past advanced strategies.
 Annual seasonality was helpful until we found something better.
 Now that we have, we encourage you to use it instead.
 We continue to report on the annual seasonality timing signals, as we know there are members who use it within their 401(k) accounts where implementing DAA really isn’t an option.
 But hopefully, we’ve illustrated why there are better options for most readers than annual seasonality for adjusting risk.

 This year's signal

-Again, to be clear: if you haven't been specifically looking for this signal (because it's not part of your long-term plan), we don't advise taking any action based on this signal.
+Again, to be clear: if you haven't been specifically looking for the MACD signal (because it's not part of your long-term plan), we don't advise taking any action based on this signal.